Keynote Speakers

 Prof. Hossam A. Gabbar

-P.Eng, Fellow IET, Distinguished Lecturer-IEEE NPSS,
+P.Eng, Fellow IET, Distinguished Lecturer-IEEE NPSS;

 Director of Smart Energy Systems Lab, Ontario Tech University, Canada